Korea Meteorological Administration: History

-The current Administration was established in 1990.
+The current administration was established in 1990.
 Temporary observatories set up in 1904 in Busan, Incheon, Mokpo and elsewhere were precursors to the current KMA.
-The Central Meteorological Office (CMO) was established in August 1949.
-In April 1978, CMO was renamed the Korea Meteorological Service(KMS).
-In 1999, the Administration introduced a meteorological supercomputer for forecasting.
+The Central Meteorological Office (국립중앙관상대, CMO) was established in August 1949.
+In April 1978, CMO was renamed the Korea Meteorological Service (KMS).
+In 1999, the administration introduced a meteorological supercomputer for forecasting.
 As of November 2021, supercomputers Guru and Maru ranked 27th and 28th respectively in the world.
 In 2010, the KMA launched South Korea’s first geostationary meteorological satellite, the Communication, Ocean and Meteorological Satellite (COMS), also known as Chollian.
 Chollian started its official operation in 2011.
 The Seoul and Busan observatories were recognized as Centennial Observing Stations in 2017 by the World Meteorological Administration (WMO).
-In 2019, the Administration completed developing its own numerical weather prediction model.
-The Administration’s forecasting skills and techniques are considered to be world-class.
+In 2019, the administration completed developing its own numerical weather prediction model.

-Weather Radar Project
+Weather radar project

 In 2013, US-based Enterprise Electronics Corporation (EEC) out of Enterprise, Alabama won a contract to deliver 11 S-band Klystron Dual-Polarization Doppler Weather radar systems to the KMA.
 The radars will be installed across the country as a means of providing for complete weather radar coverage over the entire country.